 - Get legal advice.

 If you are unsure on how things work on selling properties, it would be best to seek legal advice with the selling process.
 You may need a licensed real estate agent so they can help you with regards to details on the estimates of your assets and liabilities.
 Get a proper consultation with a legal expert so you will know what information and documents you need.
 Having a professional help you with this matter will also give you a tip on agreeing on a price on both parties.
+In the Pacific Northwest, you’d do well to contact Washington Legal Services LLC.

 - Make an agreement prior to selling.